 - Token of appreciation (TOAs)- Triodos Bank believes linking performance to financial awards does not lead to desired results and behaviour.
 The TOAs can be individual or collective.
-Individual are granted in retrospect for extraordinary achievements and cannot exceed one month's salary up to a maximum of €10,000 gross in one year.
+Individuals are granted in retrospect for extraordinary achievements and cannot exceed one month's salary up to a maximum of €10,000 gross in one year.
 Collective TOAs may be paid for the overall achievements and contribution of all co-workers with a maximum €500 per year per co-worker.
 The TOAs are subject to clawback arrangements.
 The members of Triodos Bank's Executive Board are excluded from these awards. - Severance payments should be modest and follow local legislation or generally accepted norms.
 Severance payments to members of Triodos Bank's Executive Board do not exceed one year's salary

-Triodos Bank does not offer bonus or share option schemes to either members of the Executive Board, the Supervisory Board, the Board of SAAT nor to co-workers.
+Triodos Bank does not offer bonus or share option schemes to either members of the Executive Board, the Supervisory Board, the Board of Stichting Administratiekantoor Aandelen Triodos Bank N.V (SAAT) nor to coworkers.

-Local application of International Remuneration & Nomination Policy
+Local Application of International Remuneration & Nomination Policy

-At a local level the UK Board is responsible for remuneration policy and governance of all matters relating to remuneration within the Bank.
+At a local level, the UK Board is responsible for remuneration policy and governance of all matters relating to remuneration within the Bank.
 The UK Remuneration Guidelines provide a local interpretation of core elements of the Policy with respect to fixed salaries and TOAs.

 The total overall increase in the Bank's combined salaries is determined each year by the Head of HR, CFO and CEO, who have the necessary skills to exercise the appropriate judgement with regards to remuneration policy and practices.
-Remuneration of locally defined roles; CEO, Core Management Committee and Local heads, is approved according to the RACI responsibilities outlined in the Policy.
+Remuneration of locally defined roles, CEO, Core Management Committee and Local heads, is approved according to the RACI responsibilities outlined in the Policy.

-Quantitative disclosures
+Quantitative Disclosures

-This section provides details of the remuneration of Triodos Bank UK co-workers, including Material Risk Takers (MRTs) for the year ending 31 December 2020.
+This section provides details of the remuneration of Triodos Bank UK co-workers, including Material Risk Takers (MRTs) for the year ending 31 December 2021.

 MRTs are those individuals whose professional activities have a material impact on the Bank's risk profile, based on the qualitative and quantitative criteria set by the European Banking Authority under Commission Delegated Regulation (EU) No 604/2014.
-We identify MRTs applying the European Banking Authority Regulatory Technical Standards for the definition of MRTs for remuneration purposes and assessing the materiality of the impact a role would have on the risk profile of Triodos Bank UK.

-During the year there were a total of 26 MRTs.
+MRTs are defined using the EBA Regulatory Technical Standard definition for remuneration purposes and for assessing the materiality of the impact a role would have on the risk profile of Triodos Bank UK.
+During the year there were a total of 27 MRTs.
 This list is maintained by Human Resources.